icebug/tap-gcs-csv/README.md

 - Input files MUST have a header row.
 - Input files MUST have cells fully populated.
 Missing cells will break the integration.
 Empty cells are handled by the tap.
 - If you have the choice, use CSV, not Excel.
-This tap is able to stream CSV files from S3 row-by-row, but it cannot stream Excel files.
+This tap is able to stream CSV files from GCS row-by-row, but it cannot stream Excel files.
 CSV files are more efficient and more reliable.
 - This tap can convert datetimes, but it does not infer date-time as an output datatype.
 If you want the tap to convert a field to datetime, you must specify `date-time` as the `_conversion_type` in